 - Contrast students' tasks in first and second language literacy development

-- Examine family literacy and determine what counts as literate practices across cultures
+- Examine family literacy and discuss effective literate practices across cultures